mythril-forge/homebrew-spells/spells/level-1/wrathful-smite.md

 ---

 ## Description
-The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra `1d6` psychic damage.
-Additionally, if the target is a creature, it must make a Wisdom saving throw or be **frightened** of you until the spell ends.
-As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.
+When you make a weapon attack during this spell's duration and hit your target, your weapon becomes a conduit for thought-altering energies, and the attack deals an extra `1d12` psychic damage to the target as it rends the mind, then the spell ends.
+Additionally, if the target is a creature, it must make a Wisdom saving throw or be **frightened** of you.
+As an action, the creature can repeat this Wisdom saving throw to end the condition, steeling its resolve against you.
+When you make a weapon attack during this spell's duration and miss your target, nothing happens unless it was a ranged weapon attack, in which case the spell ends.

+Whenever this spell ends, you can immediately cast it again (no action required).

 ---

 **Classes:** paladin

-**Subclasses:** hexblade (ua) warlock, hexblade warlock, stone (ua) sorcerer, destruction (twitter) cleric
+**Subclasses:** hexblade warlock, hexblade warlock, stone sorcerer, destruction cleric

 **Sources:** PHB, page 289